dwhieb/dissertation/README.md

 You will need to download Node and npm in order to run many scripts in this project.
 You can download both pieces of software at once from the [Node.js web page][Node].
 The scripts in this repository were written using Version 14 of Node, so you may need to download that specific version in order for the scripts in this project to work correctly.

-Once Node is installed on your computer, any Node script can be run from the command line with the command `node {path-to-file}`.
+Once Node is installed on your computer, any Node script can be run from the command line with the command `node {path-to-script}`.

 npm also allows you to save commonly-used command line commands as project-specific scripts, saving you from having to retype the command and all its arguments each time you want to run it.
-You can run any of the npm scripts in this repository from the command line following the format `npm run {script-name}`.
+A few of the scripts in this repository have been made into this kind of project-specific script, and can be run from the command line following the format `npm run {script-name}`.

 ### Installing the Project